Sensex, Nifty close almost flat; IT stocks weigh | Business

 ''European equity markets were flat on Wednesday as investors braced themselves for the latest US inflation data, which are expected to shape the pace of future monetary tightening by the Federal Reserve,'' Jasani said.

-Global as well as domestic markets were lacklustre after China's CPI inflation accelerated to 2.7 percent in July, its highest level in two years and ahead of the release of US inflation data, Siddhartha Khemka, Head - Retail Research, Motilal Oswal Financial Services, said.
+Global as well as domestic markets were lacklustre after China’s CPI inflation accelerated 2.7 per cent in July, its highest level in two years and ahead of the release of US inflation data, Siddhartha Khemka, Head - Retail Research, Motilal Oswal Financial Services, said.

 However, IT declined 0.97 per cent, realty (0.79 per cent), oil & gas (0.17 per cent) and consumer durables (0.57 per cent).